How SMEs Can Manage VAT On Online Ads

 COVID-19 Health Recovery Levy (COVID-19 HRL): 1%

-The intrinsic rate of VAT is 15%, which is applied to the value of advertising services.
-Advertisers with a business country in Ghana will also be subject to the NHIL, GETFund, and COVID-19 HRL, effectively raising the total VAT rate on advertising services to 21.9%.
-For example, if a business is charged $100 for ads, the VAT charged will be $21.9, which is 21.9% of $100.
-In total, the business will pay $121.9 for the ad.
+The VAT rate for advertising services is 15%, and it’s applied to the value of the ads.
+If advertisers have a business in Ghana, they also have to deal with NHIL, GETFund, and COVID-19 HRL, making the total VAT rate on advertising services 21.9%.
+For instance, if a business pays $100 for ads, they’ll be charged $21.9 in VAT, which is 21.9% of $100.
+So, the total cost for the ad becomes $121.9.

 HOW TO RECOVER TAX